harjot-oberai/MaterialShadows/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![by-SDS-MDG](https://img.shields.io/badge/by-SDS%2C%20MDG-blue.svg)](https://mdg.sdslabs.co)

-A library for integrating Material shadows seamlessly and in unconventional ways.
+A library for integrating Material shadows seamlessly.
 The library takes material shadows to next level by adding the following features :

-- <b>Convex shadows</b> : The shadows are not only rectangular or circular, the can take any convex shape depending on the view and its content.
+- <b>Convex shadows</b> : The shadows are not only rectangular or circular, they can take any convex shape depending on the view and its content.
-- <b>Shadows for semi-tranparent views</b> : The library also enables shadows for semi-transparent views.
 - <b>Support for shadow offsets</b> : The library allows developers to set <b>X</b> and <b>Y</b> offset for the shadows.
 - <b>Support for shadow intensity</b> : The library also has support for setting shadow intensity via `shadowAlpha` attribute.
+- <b>Shadows for semi-transparent views</b> : The library allows shadows for semi-transparent views.

 # Usage
 Just add the following dependency in your app's `build.gradle`